JonathanDelVecchio/42/README.md

 # Welcome
 Thank you for taking the time to stop by [42](https://github.com/MartyMcData/42) repository, this repository is dedicated to completed projects, if you'd like to see active, feel free to check out [Deep_Thought](https://github.com/MartyMcData/Deep_Thought).

+## Guide
+Sometimes, a Jupyter notebook can be too large to render, feel free to use this [tool.](https://nbviewer.jupyter.org/)

 ## Repository Background

 [Deep_Thought](https://github.com/MartyMcData/Deep_Thought)